 Help: in the Wiki: MX Conky, Conky Manager

 MX-Fluxbox users can make use of the default conky set for MX Linux by clicking Menu > Appearance > Conky to bring up MX Conky; Conky Manager can be launched from it, or using any of the menus.
-Conky Manager is a handy method of basic management, while MX Conky supplies advanced features such as the color manipulation unique to MX Linux.
+Conky Manager is a handy method of basic management, while MX Conky supplies advanced features unique to MX Linux such as color manipulation.

 In Conky Manager follow these simple steps to edit, view and display a conky: